 How to Apply for NH Medicaid

-Gather your documents before applying: proof of income (W-2s, pay stubs, or tax returns), proof of New Hampshire residency, Social Security numbers for all household members, and any current insurance information.
+You'll need proof of income (pay stubs or tax returns), proof of New Hampshire residency, and Social Security numbers for household members.

 Calculate Your Subsidy in New Hampshire